Gynaecomastia (Male Breast Reduction)

 How is gynaecomastia surgery performed?

 There are currently several techniques for male breast reduction surgery.
-They all aim to remove excess breast tissue and restore the appearance of a flat chest wall.
+They all aim to remove excess breast tissue, alleviate any physical discomfort and provide the overall aesthetic appearance of a flat chest wall.
 Your plastic surgeon will take your physical condition and requirements into consideration, and will determine which technique would be best for you.

-Male breast reduction surgery is performed in Perth in a fully-accredited hospital.
-The surgery can be performed as a day procedure or alternatively with a short hospital stay, under either local or general anaesthesia, depending on your general health and the extent of the procedure.
+Male breast reduction surgery is performed in Perth in a fully-accredited hospital under general anaesthesia.
+The surgery can be performed as a day procedure or alternatively with a short hospital stay, depending on your general health and the extent of the procedure.

-Recurrence of breast tissue growth following surgery can occur if breasts had not finished developing, which is why it is extremely important to wait until growth has stabilised before having surgery.
+- Recurrence of breast tissue growth following surgery: This can occur if breasts had not finished developing, which is why it is extremely important to wait until growth has stabilised before having surgery.

 Will the gynaecomastia procedure leave any scars?

 Although your surgeon will make every effort to keep them as inconspicuous as possible, scars are the inevitable result of any surgery.
-Some patients have a tendency to develop thick scars and you should advise your surgeon if you are aware of this tendency in yourself.
+Any scars situated around the areolae of the nipple usually fade over 6-12 months.
+Some patients have a tendency to develop keloid or hypertrophic scars and you should advise your surgeon if you are aware of this tendency in yourself.

 What results can I expect from a gynaecomastia procedure?

-The goal of your surgery is to reduce your breasts to a size that is in better proportion with your physique and makes you feel more comfortable.
+The primary objective of your surgery is to reduce your breasts to a size that is in better proportion with your physique and makes you feel more comfortable.
 Your surgeon is the best person to determine whether your expectations are achievable.

-When can I resume normal activities following a gynaecomastia surgery?
+When can I resume normal activities following gynaecomastia surgery?

 How much does this procedure cost?